Was not Heard

-The Multi-Agency Learning and Development Group helped to develop a short film advocating the right of children to be heard and the duty of those working with them to act.
+The Leicester, Leicestershire & Rutland Safeguarding Children Partnership Multi-Agency Learning and Development Group helped to develop a short film advocating the right of children to be heard and the duty of those working with them to act.

-The virtual premiere took place on the 11th July 2020 to an invited audience and the film is available here and on the Leicester SCPB website.
+The virtual premiere took place on the 11th July 2020 to an invited audience.

 Are You Listening?